Mubarkah Bent al-Barra: Biography

-Al-Barra was born in al-Madhardhara, and studied in public schools before graduating with a degree in education from the Teachers High Institute of Nouakchott in 1983.
-In 1987, she received an MA in Maghrebi and Andalusian literatures from Mohammed V University.
-She teaches at the Teachers High Institute.
-Al-Barra is bilingual in Arabic and French, but writes mainly in the former.
+She was born and raised in al-Mazarzara, Ataklalat. al-Bura' has a Masters from Higher Teachers' School and advanced degree from Muhammad V University.
+Her poetry and writing focuses on themes of Mauritanian culture, independence and history, and feminism.

+She has written one poetry collection, Taranim li-watan wahid (al-Wataniya Press, 1991); one novel, al-‘Ubur ila-l-jisr; one short story anthology, al-Azaﬁr al-hamra’; and two non-fiction books, al-Bina’ al-masrahi ‘ind Tawﬁq al-Hakim and al-Mar’a ﬁ-l-mujtama‘ alMuritani.

+Taranim li-watan wahid was critically acclaimed and became well known in Mauritania.
+Her poetry has been studied and analyzed by scholars since, including Yansara bint Muhammad Mahmoud and Muhammad al-Hafiz ibn Muhammad.

+Awards and honours

+She was awarded the Mauritanian Ministry of Culture Award for Best Poem in 1988, and the Alternative Song Festival Best Poem Award in 1989.

+Work

 Al-Barra has extensively researched the oral poetry of Mauritania; more specifically, she has studied the tibra, a form of love poem whose recitation is restricted to all-female gatherings.
 Some of these she has translated into French.
-Her collection Taranimli-Watanin Wahid (Songs for a Country for All) was published in 1992, and Al-Shi'r al-Muritani al-Hadith, min 1970 ila 1995 (Modern Mauritanian Poetry, 1970-1995) was published in 1998.
+Her collection Taranimli-Watanin Wahid (Songs for a Country for All) was published in 1992, and Al-Shi'r al-Muritani al-Hadith, min 1970 ila 1995 (Modern Mauritanian Poetry, 1970–1995) was published in 1998.
 Some of her poetry has been anthologised in English.
 She also published a children's book, Hikayat Jaddati (My Grandmother's Tales), in 1997, and was co-editor of a volume of folktales as well.
 Al-Barra is prominent in Mauritanian cultural life, and has frequently attended literary festivals elsewhere in the Arab world.